jdeolive/geotools-old/spike/web/sphinx/source/examples/crslab.rst

    .. literalinclude:: ../../../../../demo/example/src/main/java/org/geotools/demo/CRSLab.java
       :language: java

 This method opens and connects to a shapefile and uses a **JMapFrame** to display it.
-This should be familiar to you from the :ref:`quickstart` example.
+This should look familiar to you from the :ref:`quickstart` example.

 Note how we are customizing the map frame:

 * ``mapFrame.enableTool(JMapFrame.Tool.NONE)`` requests that an empty toolbar be created
-* We create a JButton and add it to the toolbar
+* Next we create a JButton and add it to the toolbar
-* Finally we set an action for the button so that when it is clicked a chooser dialog is displayed to select a new coordinate reference system and this is set as the new CRS of the map.
+* Finally we set an action for the button so that when it is clicked a chooser dialog will be displayed to select a new coordinate reference system which is then set as the new CRS of the map.

 Running the application
 -----------------------